-Excessive oxidative stress and related inflammation are pathological factors for the development and progress of non-alcoholic steatohepatitis (NASH), kidney diseases, and inflammatory bowel disease (IBD).
-Nuclear factor erythroid 2-like 2 (NRF2) is a master regulator that activates the cellular defense system against oxidative stress, and its activation improves oxidative stress-related disease conditions.
+Nuclear factor erythroid 2-related factor 2 (NRF2) is a master regulator that activates the cellular defense system against oxidative stress, which improves oxidative stress-related disease conditions.
 Under unstressed conditions, NRF2 is constitutively ubiquitinated via its interaction with Kelch-like ECH-associated protein 1 (KEAP1) and degraded by the proteasomal pathway, thereby limiting the NRF2-induced antioxidative effects.
+Thus, the NRF2/KEAP1 axis is essential for protection against diseases in which oxidative stress and inflammation are the underlying pathological features.
+These include metabolic and inflammatory/autoimmune disorders, neurological conditions, and diseases of the eye, lung, liver, kidney, gastrointestinal tract, and cardiovascular system.

-We focused on the identification of a new small molecule that can specifically inhibit the interaction of NRF2 and KEAP1, which is likely an effective and safe strategy.
-SCO-116, identified by SCOHIA researchers, is a novel NRF2 activator that selectively inhibits the interaction of KEAP1 with NRF2.
-An orally available SCO-116 selectively activates NRF2 in the liver, kidney, and gut, which likely results in good efficacy and safety profiles.
+We identified a new small molecule that can specifically inhibit the interaction of NRF2 and KEAP1, which may be an effective and safe strategy.
+SCO-116, identified by SCOHIA researchers, is a novel activator of NRF2 that selectively inhibits its interaction with KEAP1.
+SCO-116 is available as an oral or injectable form and effectively activates NRF2 pathways in target organs upon its administration with a good safety profile.

 Indication :